 - Kindle Cloud Reader: Read ebooks directly in the Chromium web browser.

-Although you have to jump through a few hoops, so to speak, you can turn your old PC into a Chromebook using the steps shown above, and, if you want to expend a little more effort, you can even use it on a virtual machine.
+Although you have to jump through a few hoops, you can turn your old PC into a Chromebook using the steps shown above, and if you want to expend a little more effort, you can even use it on a virtual machine.

 Were you able to breathe some new life into your old laptop?
 Do you prefer Chrome to Windows?
 Let us know in the comments below.

-If you decide in the end that you’d rather buy a new Chromebook, we recommend the excellent Toshiba Chromebook 2, available on Amazon.
+If you decide in the end that you’d rather buy a new Chromebook, we recommend the excellent Samsung Chromebook 2, available on Amazon.